polkadot-developers/polkadot-docs/polkadot-protocol/protocol-operations/offchain-operations.md

 ## Introduction

-There are many use cases where you might want to query data from an Off-Chain source or process data without using On-Chain resources before updating the on-chain state.
+There are many use cases where you might want to query data from an Off-Chain source or process data without using On-Chain resources before updating the On-Chain state.
 The conventional way of incorporating Off-Chain data involves connecting to oracles to supply the data from some traditional source.
 Although using oracles is one approach to working with Off-Chain data sources, there are limitations to the security, scalability, and infrastructure efficiency that oracles can provide.

 To make the Off-Chain data integration more secure and efficient, the Polkadot SDK supports Off-Chain operations through the following features: